libsl3 1.3.51003

 A C++ interface for SQLite

-libsl3 enables efficient communication with SQLite3 databases using the natural approach, SQL.
+libsl3 enables efficient communication with SQLite3 databases using a natural approach: SQL.

 The library does not attempt to function as an ORM (Object-Relational Mapping) and does not introduce C++ syntax resembling SQL for interacting with a SQLite database.

-Reading from and writing to a database is accomplished through SQL and prepared commands, also known as stored procedures.
+Reading from and writing to a database is accomplished through SQL and prepared statements.

 The library fully supports the SQLite duck typing concept, but it also offers a means to incorporate type checking when communicating with a database.